 Missional youth ministry helps students see how they can live out the gospel and be missionaries in their day-to-day lives.
 As part of that movement, youth leaders need to take student ministries off the church campus as much as possible.

-In our new book Get Out, my son Josh and I talk about the importance of getting on school campuses to make an impact for Christ.
-Let’s face it, the public school may be the greatest mission field in America, but it’s also one of the most closed in our land.
-The day of a youth pastor showing up with pizzas to eat lunch with students on campus is over in most places.
+In our book Get Out, my son Josh and I talk about the importance of getting on school campuses to make an impact for Christ.
+Let’s face it: The public school may be the greatest mission field in America.
+But it’s also one of the most closed in our land.
+In most places, the day of a youth pastor showing up with pizzas to eat lunch with students is over.

-First, go through the first door that opens on campus.
-More often than not, once you have met administrators, the Fellowship of Christian Athletes (FCA), Young Life or something similar may be the widest door.
+After you’ve met administrators, the Fellowship of Christian Athletes (FCA), Young Life or something similar may be the widest door.
 These organizations welcome student pastors with open arms.
-They are always looking for speakers and prayer partners to join them.
+They’re always looking for speakers and prayer partners to join them.

-We sign in with her, we tell her who we are there to see and why, and we see her when we sign out later (and, we dress like adults, not like overgrown adolescents).
-Essentially, if you don’t have a good relationship with her, you probably won’t have a great relationship with the rest of the school.
-Veteran student pastor Michael Wood is so right when he says the two most important people in the school are the principal and the receptionist.
+We sign in with the receptionist and say who we’re there to see and why.
+We see that person when we sign out later.
+(Side note: And we dress like adults, not like overgrown adolescents.)
+Essentially, if you don’t have a good relationship with the receptionist, you probably won’t have a great relationship with the rest of the school.

 Be honest and follow the rules when you meet the receptionist.
 That person will greatly appreciate it, and if all else fails, you can at least be a blessing.

 The second layer of the funnel is the principal, teachers, and coaches.
 This also includes the band director.
 If you serve them, you’ll gain an opportunity to meet students.